 Yes, they are.
 It's the source of much confusion and not everyone's happy about it.

-Late last year West Midlands Assistant Police and Crime Commissioner Tom McNeil accused a number of High Street stores of being "immoral" for selling e-scooters while it remains illegal to use them on public roads.
+As far back as 2021, West Midlands Assistant Police and Crime Commissioner Tom McNeil was accusing a number of High Street stores of being "immoral" for selling e-scooters while it remains illegal to use them on public roads.

 “It astonishes me that retailers are continuing to take money off hard-working people in the West Midlands in exchange for a product that is illegal to use and could land them in trouble with the police,” he said.